 To compare our test statistic across settings, we plot receiver operating characteristic (ROC) curves by sweeping the detection threshold and reporting the true positive rate (one minus Type II error) against the false positive rate (Type I error) under different parameter choices.
 We also report the area under the ROC curve (AUC): a random classifier yields AUC = 0.5, whereas AUC = 1 corresponds to complete separation.
 Hence, larger AUC values indicate better discriminative performance of our statistic.

 In Figure~\ref{fig:ROC-E4-byrho}, for each plot, we fix $n = 100, N_\sfe = d=4$ and $p\in \sth{0.01, 0.05, 0.2,0.5}$, and vary $\rho \in \sth{0.6,0.7,0.8,0.9,0.99}$.
 As $\rho$ increases from $0.6$ to 0.99, the ROC curves bend further toward the ideal upper-left corner (0,1) and uniformly dominate those at smaller $\rho$.
 Consequently, the area under the curve (AUC) grows monotonically with $\rho$ in all four settings.
 This pattern reflects improved separability of the test statistic between the null and alternative as correlation strengthens, with performance gains visible across all values of $p$ (the dashed diagonal shows the random-classifier baseline).
-We also plot the ROC curve for $N_\sfe=d=3$ in Figure~\ref{fig:ROC-E3-byrho} in Appendix~\ref{apd:experiment}.
+We also plot the ROC curve for $N_\sfe=d=3$ in Figure~\ref{fig:ROC-E3-byrho}.
 Compared with the \(N_{\sfe}=3\) setting, the overall performance for $N_\sfe = 4$ exhibits noticeable improvement—most curves achieve higher true-positive rates, and the average AUCs across panels are larger—suggesting that incorporating 4-edge motifs enhances the discriminative power of the test statistic under comparable sample sizes.
-See Appendix~\ref{apd:experiment} for further experiment details.